python/cpython/Doc/library/dis.rst

 .. data:: hasfree

-   Sequence of bytecodes that access a free variable. 'free' in this context refers to names in the current scope that are referenced by inner scopes or names in outer scopes that are referenced from this scope.
+   Sequence of bytecodes that access a free :term:`closure variable`.
+   'free' in this context refers to names in the current scope that are referenced by inner scopes or names in outer scopes that are referenced from this scope.
 It does *not* include references to global or builtin scopes.

 .. data:: hasname